 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-It is important to remember that the symptoms and signs of colorectal cancer listed in this section are the same as those of extremely common noncancerous conditions, such as hemorrhoids and irritable bowel syndrome.
+It is important to remember that the symptoms and signs of colorectal cancer listed in this section are the same as those of extremely common conditions that are not cancer, such as hemorrhoids and IBS.
 When cancer is suspected, these symptoms usually have begun recently, are severe and long lasting, and change over time.
-By being alert to the symptoms of colorectal cancer, it may be possible to detect the disease early, when it is most likely to be treated successfully.
+By being alert to the symptoms of colorectal cancer, it may be possible to detect the disease early when it is most likely to be treated successfully.
 However, many people with colorectal cancer do not have any symptoms until the disease is advanced, so people need to be screened regularly .

 A change in bowel habits

-- Diarrhea, constipation, or feeling that the bowel does not empty completely
+Diarrhea, constipation, or feeling that the bowel does not empty completely

 Bright red or very dark blood in the stool

-- Stools that look narrower or thinner than normal
+Stools that look narrower or thinner than normal

-- Discomfort in the abdomen, including frequent gas pains, bloating, fullness, and cramps
+Discomfort in the abdomen, including frequent gas pains, bloating, fullness, and cramps

-- Weight loss with no known explanation
+Weight loss with no known explanation

-- Constant tiredness or fatigue
+Constant tiredness or fatigue

-- Unexplained iron-deficiency anemia , which is a low number of red blood cells
+Unexplained iron-deficiency anemia , which is a low number of red blood cells

-Since colon cancer can occur in people younger than the recommended screening age and in older people between screenings, anyone at any age who experiences these symptoms should visit a doctor to find out if he or she should have a colonoscopy.
+Because colorectal cancer can occur in people younger than the recommended screening age and in older people between screenings, anyone at any age who experiences these symptoms should visit a doctor to find out if he or she should have a colonoscopy.

 Your doctor will ask how long and how often you’ve been experiencing the symptoms(s), in addition to other questions.
 This is to help find the cause of the problem, called a diagnosis .